KQM-git/GINews/readme.md

 I. New Areas

 <details open="true">
-<summary><span>New Region - Nod-Krai</span></summary>

-Ancient ruins sleep beneath the tides of time, where ocean winds whisper across lonely shores.
-Beneath the purest moonlight, a land of chance and wonder awaits.

-Through drifting fog and hidden valleys, trace the dancing moonbeams to where all journeys begin.
+<summary><span style="font-size: 0.1rem;">New Areas Now Available</span></summary>

-◇ New Areas: In Version "Luna I," the areas Lempo Isle, Hiisi Island, and Paha Isle in the Nod-Krai region will be available.
+◇ In Version "Luna IV," the areas Voidsea Outlook, Wavechaser Plain, and Ashveil Peak in the Nod-Krai region will be available.

-※ Completing Archon Quest Prologue: Act III "Song of the Dragon and Freedom" will automatically unlock a Teleport Waypoint south of Nasha Town in Nod-Krai (If you have already completed this Archon Quest, the Teleport Waypoint will be unlocked after the update).
-You can use this Teleport Waypoint to head over to Nod-Krai.
+※ As long as you have completed Archon Quest Prologue: Act III "Song of the Dragon and Freedom," a Teleport Waypoint will be automatically unlocked at Voidsea Outlook in the southwest of Nod-Krai's Piramida.
+(If you have already completed this Archon Quest, the Teleport Waypoint will be unlocked after the update.)
 You'll also receive the Primogem reward for this Teleport Waypoint when it unlocks automatically.

-▌New System in Nod-Krai

-◇ "Meeting Point"

-You can obtain Luna Sigils during your adventures in Nod-Krai.
-Sharing these sigils with companions will level up the Meeting Points, "Final Night Cemetery," "Clink-Clank Krumkake Craftshop," and "Frostmoon Enclave," granting valuable resources.

-Adds a new Nod-Krai Reward Gadget: Luna Treasure Compass.
-As Meeting Point Levels increase, the Luna Treasure Compass will gradually unlock exploration abilities, allowing it to display Oculi, treasures, and relevant clues.
+◇ Nod-Krai Meeting Point Update: With the opening of new areas, the following new Meeting Points will be added to Nod-Krai: Meeting Point: The Witch's Garden, Meeting Point: Favonius Keep, and Meeting Point: Cliffwatch Camp.

 ◆ Unlock Criteria:

 • Complete "Where the Moon Rises," part of Song of the Welkin Moon: Act I - "A Dance of Snowy Tides and Hoarfrost Groves."

-After meeting the required unlock conditions, visit the Meeting Points, "Final Night Cemetery," "Clink-Clank Krumkake Craftshop," and "Frostmoon Enclave," to begin the associated World Quests: "To the Lighthouse," "Problem-Sorting Robot," and "Blessings of the Frost Moon."
+After meeting the required unlock conditions, visit the Meeting Points "The Witch's Garden," "Favonius Keep," and "Cliffwatch Camp," to begin the associated World Quests "Witch's Lodge," "On This Intoxicating Night," and "The Moonlit Watcher."
 Upon completing these quests, construction of the corresponding Meeting Points can begin.

-◇ Silvermoon Hall: Selenic Chronicles

-You can visit Silvermoon Hall from time to time to meet The Damselette.

-For a certain time after completing the quest, your party will gain the New Moon's Embrace effect: When in Nod-Krai, your party's Moonsign Level will always be Ascendant Gleam.
-Additionally, after completing a certain number of quests, you can claim a variety of other rewards, such as furniture, namecards, and a wind glider.

-◆ Unlock Criteria:

-Complete "The Dark Side of Memory" in the Archon Quest Song of the Welkin Moon: Act II - "Elegy of Dust and Lamplight."

-Expeditions, Daily Commissions, and other new content will also be added in Nod-Krai.

-◇ Nod-Krai Daily Commissions Unlock Criteria:

-• Complete "Where the Moon Rises," part of Song of the Welkin Moon: Act I - "A Dance of Snowy Tides and Hoarfrost Groves."

-• Complete the World Quest "Venture Towards the Moonlight."

-Adds the Nod-Krai Fishing Association, where Travelers can exchange for new items here.

 In addition, there will be new Fishing Points and "Radiant Spincrystals" in Nod-Krai.